Brussels Christmas tree: 2012 tree

 The Belgian press reacted negatively to the installation of the tree, with some suggesting that it was erected to avoid offending Muslims.
-Brussels city councillor Bianca Debaets concurred with this sentiment, and also pointed out that it marked a change of name for the annual Christmas market to "Winter Pleasures".
+Brussels city councillor Bianca Debaets concurred with this sentiment, and also pointed out that it marked a change of name for the annual Christmas market to "Winter Wonders".
 Fellow councillor Philippe Close responded to that criticism by saying, "What we want is just to modernise the pleasure of winter, of this Christmas market and all the image of Brussels.
 The Christmas tree is not a religious symbol and actually lots of Muslims have a Christmas tree at home."
 By 1 December, an online petition against the installation had received 11,000 signatures.
 By 11 December, this had increased to 25,000.

-Due to concerns over vandalism during New Year's celebrations in the Grand-Place, it was announced in early December that the tree would be taken down on 28 December, instead of early January, as was the case with the real trees in the past.
+Due to concerns over vandalism during New Year's celebrations on the Grand-Place, it was announced in early December that the tree would be taken down on 28 December, instead of early January, as was the case with the real trees in the past.